 Greek-Cypriot Pork Tavas

 This recipe is very easy to put together as you just prep all the ingredients, throw everything in a roasting dish, then pop it in the oven and forget about it for about an hour or so.
-Once you see how simple it is to make, then you’ll be adjusting it to your needs in no time!
+Once you see how simple it is to make, you’ll adjust it to your needs in no time!

-I do tend to check about half way through and give the rice a stir – adding a drop more water if needed – and turning over the meat and veggies.
-At the end of the cook time, I mix everything together and serve straight from the roasting dish.
+I do tend to check about halfway through and give the rice a stir – adding a drop more water if needed – and turn over the meat and veggies.
+At the end of the cooking time, I mix everything together and serve straight from the roasting dish.

 - 4 medium potatoes, peeled and cubed

 - 4 medium onions, peeled and roughly chopped

 - 1 tsp salt